arunkumar2678/Capstone_Project/readme.md

 - So I will use Amazon EMR if I have to, when the data size is increased by 100 times

 ## Scope for future Improvements
 - The dataset can be manipulated for different metrics.
-One good data field is the play text whih contains the description of the plays.
+One good data field is the play text which contains the description of the plays.
 We can use this data for text analytics.
 - Also, we can gather data of player information and their drafting metrics.

 ## Conclusion